 Guaymas is a good stopping point for the first night.
 There are camping facilities in San Carlos and plenty of hotels in Guaymas.
 San Carlos is much smaller than Guaymas and more aesthetically appealing.
 It is located about 5k before Guaymas.

-As you enter San Carlos, you can see several campsites and trailer parks on both sides of the road with shower facilities and hookups for RV’s.
+As you enter San Carlos, you can see several campsites and trailer parks on both sides of the road with shower facilities and hookups for RVs.
 Don’t forget your bug juice, the mosquitoes in San Carlos are the size of hummingbirds.
 In the previous section, daytime driving only is recommended.

-Because of all the time that I had lost during the Aduana fiasco in Nogales, I decided to take some time up and drive at night.
+Because of all the time I lost during the Aduana fiasco in Nogales, I decided to take some time up and drive at night.
 Yes, I broke the first rule of driving in Mexico on the first night of my trip across the border—perhaps I was fortunate to learn my lesson early.
 While driving through the coastal town of Guaymas, at approximately 3:00 am, I was pulled over by three policemen that suggested I had run a stop sign.
 I knew I was in trouble when I looked in my rearview mirror and saw a nice new Chevrolet pickup with police lights and three smiling faces.

 If the police have ever pulled you over in Mexico, you know that most police cars are several decades old and look as if the policemen push-started the vehicle to get to work.
-Albeit, when I saw this new truck, I figured that I would be the next contributor to that month’s truck payment.
+Albeit, when I saw this new truck, I figured I would be the next contributor to that month’s truck payment.
 ‘Infraction Senor, please show me your documents.’
 Though I objected and refuted the point that I had run the stop sign, I wasn’t about to argue with three men with guns on an empty street at 3:00 am in Mexico.

 They were quite suggestive that since I had made an error, the Commander, driving, of course, must be compensated for the infraction.
 The Natural Law Of Propina strikes for the third time in 12 hours.
 I went to my special reserves for this payment—girly magazines for everyone.